 Hence, if precision isn't absolutely essential for your part, stick to general tolerances such as Factorem’s ISO 2768 wherever possible to avoid unnecessarily driving up your part’s costs.

-Lastly, remember that while these guidelines provide a great starting point, they are not exhaustive.
+Applying these DFM guidelines in your design process will allow you to fully utilize CNC machining’s unique abilities and avoid possible hiccups, all while maximizing your component’s cost efficiency and ensuring high-quality results.
+While these guidelines provide a great starting point, they are not exhaustive.
 Each CNC machining project is unique and may require additional considerations based on its specific requirements.
 Therefore, continuous learning and adaptation are key to mastering the art of CNC machining design.

 References/sources: https://www.fastradius.com/wp-content/uploads/2021/04/CNC-Machining-DFM-Checklist.pdf